 Ninety percent of global warming is occurring in the ocean, causing the water’s internal heat to increase since modern recordkeeping began in 1955, as shown in the upper chart.
 (The shaded blue region indicates the 95% margin of uncertainty.)
 This chart shows annual estimates for the first 2,000 meters of ocean depth.

 Each data point in the upper chart represents a five-year average.
-For example, the 2018 value represents the average change in ocean heat content (since 1955) for the years 2016 to and including 2021.
+For example, the 2020 value represents the average change in ocean heat content (since 1955) for the years 2018 up to and including 2022.

 The lower chart tracks monthly changes in ocean heat content for the entire water column (from the top to the bottom of the ocean) from 1992 to 2019, integrating observations from satellites, in-water instruments, and computer models.
 Both charts are expressed in zettajoules.